HealthClic - the doctor’s house call is back!

 HealthClic promises the highest standards of patient care and screens doctors just as hospitals and clinics do.
 Part of HealthClic’s quality assurance strategy involves company registration with the Care Quality Commission.
-Priyanka’s parents are GPs and has also experienced the demands of the healthcare profession from the perspective of the service provider’s family – so she aims to help both patients and doctors.
+Priyanka’s parents are GPs and she has experienced the demands of the healthcare profession from the perspective of the service provider’s family – so she aims to help both patients and doctors.
 "HealthClic is gathering some of the best private GPs in the UK for this premium service, where each patient member receives a dedicated healthcare representative from HealthClic."

 HealthClic was registered with Companies House late last year.
-The appointment management software supplied made by 10to8 is ready and waiting to launch HealthClic’s London 7-day service in the coming months.
+The appointment management software supplied by 10to8 is ready and waiting to launch HealthClic’s London 7-day service in the coming months.

 Register your interest – as a patient or a doctor – in HealthClic’s service by visiting www.healthclic.co.uk.

-Priyanka decided during her studies at Warwick that following the well-trodden path of her classmates to the offices of multinational banking and finance corporations was not for her.
 During the formation of HealthClic, Priyanka has learnt to stay informed and knowledgeable about her industry.
 She has avoided becoming fixated on a detailed business plan, allowing her to focus on changes in the healthcare sector and to shape her business in response to current events.
 While establishing HealthClic, Priyanka has also been busy working towards her Postgraduate Diploma in Entrepreneurship at the Judge Business School, University of Cambridge.

 “I would definitely encourage students to start a business – if you want your career to be something you love and something that gives you freedom and flexibility in the long term.
 It’s a good time to take the risk and work extra hard while you don’t have as many responsibilities.”